masakielastic/http2-dialogues/docs/understanding-streams.md

 ## Concept Summary

-A stream is, at the most general level, an abstraction in which something arrives sequentially over time.
+A **stream** is, at the most general level, an abstraction in which something arrives sequentially over time.
 The key ideas are sequence, partial arrival, and the possibility of processing before the whole input is available.

-A byte stream is the low-level case.
+A **byte stream** is the low-level case.
 What flows is raw bytes.
 Files, sockets, and standard input are typical examples.
 In TCP, this is especially important because TCP provides a continuous sequence of bytes, not message boundaries.
 Applications must define their own framing rules on top of that byte stream.

-An event stream is a higher-level structure.
+An **event stream** is a higher-level structure.
 What flows is not raw bytes, but meaningful events.
 Each item already represents something interpretable, such as a notification, a log entry, or a protocol occurrence.

-A domain event stream is a specific kind of event stream used in business-oriented modeling.
-Events such as OrderPlaced or PaymentCompleted describe meaningful changes in the domain, rather than technical communication details.
+A **domain event stream** is a specific kind of event stream used in business-oriented modeling.
+Events such as `OrderPlaced` or `PaymentCompleted` describe meaningful changes in the domain, rather than technical communication details.

-In HTTP/2 libraries, events such as HeadersReceived, DataReceived, or StreamClosed are protocol events.
+In **HTTP/2 libraries**, events such as HeadersReceived, DataReceived, or StreamClosed are protocol events.
 They describe things happening inside the protocol, not the business domain.

 The most important distinction is this:

-- In the general sense, a stream is something flowing over time.
+- In the **general sense**, a stream is something flowing over time.
-- In HTTP/2, a stream is a logical communication channel inside a connection.
+- In **HTTP/2**, a stream is a logical communication channel inside a connection.

 That means an HTTP/2 stream is not the thing that flows.
 It is the place where protocol communication occurs.
 Frames move through that context, and events describe what happened there.

-Understanding this separation makes later topics much easier: domain events, event sourcing, HTTP/2 event APIs, and event class hierarchies such as StreamEvent and ConnectionEvent all become easier to reason about once the word `stream` is no longer overloaded in your mind.
+Understanding this separation makes later topics much easier: domain events, event sourcing, HTTP/2 event APIs, and event class hierarchies such as `StreamEvent` and `ConnectionEvent` all become easier to reason about once the word `stream` is no longer overloaded in your mind.

 ## Key Takeaways